 Our sculpture is produced by a unique and proprietary casting process.
 They are made of hot molten cast of copper alloys and brass with a green oxide patina.
 The sculpture has a look comparable to archaeological copper alloys and bronzes.
 They are finished by hand.

-Please note there can be slight differences between the color of the item you receive and the pictures on the website due to the handmade nature of the product.
+Please note there can be slight differences between the color of the item you receive and the website due to the handmade nature of the product.

 Shipping & Returns

 14 days after delivery.
 Return within 30 days.

 - 14 days after delivery.
 Return within 30 days.

 Claims are covered by us within 1-2 days upon receiving evidence.
 Read more

 - Claims are covered by us within 1-2 days upon receiving evidence.
 Read more